google_counter

 Step-by-Step Process of Dendritic Cell Therapy for Glioblastoma

-Dendritic cell therapy for glioblastoma in German clinics follows a precise protocol divided into six main stages:
+Treatment of glioblastoma in Germany follows a precise protocol.
+It is divided into six main stages:

-1. The process starts with a thorough consultation at the clinic.
-During the initial medical assessment, your doctor will perform a complete examination and order laboratory tests.
-These results serve as a baseline for monitoring your treatment of glioblastoma.
+1. Everything starts with a consultation at the clinic.
+You speak with a doctor who will perform a complete examination and order laboratory tests.
+Results are a baseline for your treatment of glioblastoma monitoring.

-2. The second stage involves a minimally invasive procedure: a small amount of blood (about 150-200 ml) is collected from your peripheral vein.
-The procedure is quick, painless, and requires no recovery time.
-You can return to your normal activities immediately after the collection.
+2. The second step is a minimally invasive intervention.
+That is, a small amount of blood is collected from your peripheral vein – about 150-200 ml.
+The procedure is quick and painless.
+Actually, you can return to your normal activities immediately after.

-3. Your blood cells then undergo laboratory processing in a GMP-certified laboratory under strict European quality standards.
-The lab specialists separate your blood components and isolate specific immune cells (monocytes) needed for the vaccine.
-Advanced processing techniques ensure sufficient cellular material even from a small blood sample.
+3. Your blood cells undergo laboratory processing in a GMP-certified laboratory – under strict European quality standards.
+The lab specialists separate blood components and isolate specific immune cells (monocytes) needed for the vaccine.
+Processing techniques make ot possible to obtain sufficient cellular material even from a few hundreds of blood ml.

 4. The dendritic vaccine creation stage involves training dendritic cells to recognize and fight cancer cells.
 The specialists carry out a liquid biopsy to find components of brain cancer cells in blood, use standard glioblastoma cells’ antigens, or fragments of the removed tumor tissue.
 The method is chosen based on your specific case, while finding fresh components of cancer cells in blood is typically the best option.

 5. The personalized vaccine administration.
-The vaccine is administered either intradermally or subcutaneously, all on an outpatient basis.
+The vaccine is administered intradermally or subcutaneously – all on an outpatient basis.

 Send request for treatment